 Can Dogs Eat Raw Chicken?
-Yes!
+Get the Facts

 Whether you’re dipping your toes into the world of raw feeding or just wondering what you could feed your dog to give them a taste of something different, you may be wondering: Can dogs eat raw chicken?
 Despite much fear-mongering from kibble companies and some vets, healthy dogs are actually biologically designed to eat and process raw chicken without getting sick.